 Commonly referred to as the “Porcelain Throne”, your toilet is one of the most convenient plumbing fixtures in your home.
 There really is no need to expand on why having a functional toilet is important in a home.

 Despite how important having a functional toilet is, many homeowners only think of their toilets when it’s time to have them replaced.
 Fortunately, your toilet will exhibit several signs before it fails.
 If you notice any of the following signs, do not wait for your toilet to fail before having plumbers in Saskatoon replace it:

 Mineral Deposits in the Tank

-Majority of Canadian homes use hard water, or water that contains a large number of minerals like calcium and magnesium.
+The majority of Canadian homes have hard water or water that contains a large number of minerals like calcium and magnesium.
 While the use of hard water doesn’t expose people to any health risks, these minerals do tend to collect within plumbing fixtures.
 Over time, these mineral deposits can easily block the inlet holes around the rim of your toilet bowl.

 Chipping away at mineral deposits takes too much time and energy.
 If the damage is extensive, you should have the toilet replaced.
 To protect your new toilet from meeting the same fate, you may want to consider having a respected Saskatoon plumbing company like Perfection Plumbing & Drain Cleaning Ltd. to add a water softener to your plumbing system.

 Cracks Anywhere Around the Fixture

 Cracks can form anywhere around the body of your toilet.
 The two most troublesome areas where cracks form, however, are the tank and the bowl.
 These two areas are responsible for holding the most amount of water, and cracks can easily lead to problematic leaks later on.
 Sealing these cracks is only a stop-gas solution as the cracks can easily reappear.
 Replacing the toilet completely is often the best option.